raspberrypilearning/fart-detector/WORKSHEET.md

 ```
 This calls the calibrate function and stores the result in a variable called `fresh_air`, under normal conditions this should be somewhere below 6 or 7.
 We can then use an `if` statement to test if `fresh_air` is equal to `-1` or not.
 So if not equal `!=` to `-1` then we have a successful calibration, otherwise it failed.

-*Note:* it's important to remember that the heater in the air quality sensor needs to have warmed up before this will work.
-So if you turn off your Pi now and come back to this later you may need to wait a few minutes for the heater to warm up from cold before you can get a successful calibration.

 Lets run the code.
 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.

 GPIO functions require root access on your Pi, so from now on you must use the `sudo` command to run your code.
 If you don't use sudo you'll see the following error: `No access to dev/mem.
 Try running as root!`